 In time, almost every element of government, business, and social life was systematized and put onto paper, usually stamped with one of these three hanko, but Hanko would come to play an even more visible role in Japanese life in the 20th century thanks to a business practice called nemawashi.

 Nemawashi can be thought of as a consensus-building procedure.
 It means laying the groundwork for any big decision by lobbying and consulting with everyone involved prior to moving forward—meaning if you have an idea, you first have to approach those concerned, one by one, discuss your plan, and get buy-in from each of them individually.
-Hanko comes in because as you move through the company, from the lowest ranks to the highest, once someone understands and agrees with your idea they impress their hanko on the document to show their consent.
+Hanko comes in because as you move through the company, from the lowest ranks to the highest, once someone understands and agrees with your idea, they impress their hanko on the document to show their consent.

 Hanko Meets The Internet

 From the late 1990s to the early 2000s, Japan experienced a severe recession.
 That widespread anxiety had a profound effect on the practice of nemawashi, because it had been easy enough to stamp your approval on a business plan during the boom years when most plans worked.
-But once the economy spiraled, the risks of stamping your hanko on something multiplied, workers at Japanese firms were increasingly hesitant to move forward on any plan at all.
+But once the economy spiraled, the risks of stamping your hanko on something multiplied, and workers at Japanese firms were increasingly hesitant to move forward on any plan at all.
 As a result, many companies got stuck in bureaucratic quagmires.

 And if that wasn’t bad enough, this all happened at the same time that the internet was taking off, and a tradition requiring people to stamp paper documents using special seals to be physically carried on their person at all times wasn’t exactly internet-friendly.